lewisknewton/questionnaire-engine/README.md

 ## Usability

+### Simplicity

+Since the application has a broad potential audience, naming has been kept as simple as possible throughout.
+This applies to both page content and URLs, which do not use fragments or query strings to be easier for novice users to use (see [Web Routes](#web-routes)).

+Similarly, to promote recognition over recall, minimal navigation items were used, and input styles do not deviate far from their browser defaults.
+Icons are also used sparingly where they are likely familar (see [FontAwesome Icons](#fontawesome-icons)).

 ### Background Refresh

 To limit the need for page refreshing, the application uses polling to periodically fetch data in the background and update the front-end shown to users.
 See [Questionnaires](#questionnaires) and [Responses](#responses) for more detail.